Please note, people of pensionable age will not be affected.

 - Approved foster carers who have a child placed with them will qualify for an additional room, as will approved or newly approved carers who are waiting for their first placement or are between placements.

-- We may allow an extra bedroom for children whose severe disabilities mean they are unable to share (supporting evidence will be required)
+- We may allow an extra bedroom for those whose severe disabilities mean they are unable to share (supporting evidence will be required)

 - Adult children who are in the armed forces but who continue to live with parents, will be treated as continuing to live at home, when deployed on operations